 Deconstruction is an environmentally-friendly method of demolition, focusing on the disassembly of buildings in order to recover and re-use construction materials.
 Deconstruction work provides job opportunities to relatively low-skilled participants, helping them build a work history and work habits while learning basic construction-site skills.
 The information in this packet from the Employment and Training Administration, is based upon the Miami Valley Regional Planning Commission’s experience, with supplemental information from organizations such as the Institute for Local Self-Reliance and the ReUse People, which specialize in deconstruction training.

-Neil Seldman, Ph.D, directs the Recycling and Economic Growth Initiative.
+Neil Seldman, Ph.D, directs the Waste to Wealth Initiative.
 He specializes in helping cities and businesses recover increasing amounts of materials from the waste stream and add value to the local economy through new processing and manufacturing facilities.
-He is a co-founder of the Institute for Local Self-Reliance and is a member of ILSR's Board of Directors.
+He is a co-founder of the Institute for Local Self-Reliance.

 Latest posts from Neil

 - Waste Dive: Surveying the corporate-controlled EPR landscape in 2022 - June 23, 2022

 - The 2022 REBUILD Act: Building Deconstruction and the Revitalization of Baltimore Communities - June 23, 2022

 - The Highest Form of Recycling - June 9, 2022